Béthanie (Hong Kong): Closure and redevelopment

 Today, Sir Y.K.
 Pao Studio, sponsored by Dr Helmut Sohmen and Professor Anna Pao Sohmen, serves as a spectacular multi-function room on the second floor of Béthanie.
 The room was originally a pitched roof with tiles.
 Due to the limited space, it was later reconstructed with a flat roof.
 It was not until the restoration project when the distinctive pitch roof was brought back into the design, using double-glazed panels of glass.
 The studio has a floor area of 21 m2 is equipped with wall mirrors, dance bars, glazed windows and other technical facilities and non-permanent seating.

 Architectural style

-Béthanie is one of the outstanding European-style historical buildings in Hong Kong.
-It represents the city's few magnetic examples of French colonial architectures.

-Throughout the mid-19th century, the significant penetration of Western culture into Hong Kong led to the emergence of a new culture blend of 'east meets west' which was an influential factor in Hong Kong's architecture.
-French architecture was seen as a vehicle for cultural interchange and its influence on the formation of this distinctive Hong Kong identity was profound.
-Some even believe that 'the story of French architecture in Hong Kong was the story of Hong Kong itself'.
+Béthanie is one of the city's few examples of French colonial architecture.
+Throughout the mid-19th century, the significant penetration of Western culture into Hong Kong led to the emergence of a new cultural blend of eastern and western influences which affected Hong Kong's architecture.
+French architecture was seen as a vehicle for cultural interchange and its role in the formation of this distinctive Hong Kong identity was profound.